mithublue/Advanced-Pricing-Table/readme.txt

 = Features =

+* You can build your pricing tables live.
+* Easy to customize
+* Easily extendable
+* Multiple themese.
+* Changing themes does not loose your data
+* You can build as many tables as you want, no limit
+* And many more

 == Installation ==

 This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `wp-pricing-table` to the `/wp-content/plugins/` directory
+1. Upload `advanced-pricing-table` to the `/advanced-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==

+1. screenshot-1
+2. screenshot-2
+3. screenshot-3

 == Changelog ==